Office Documents in the Visual Studio Environment Overview

 You use Solution Explorer the same way as you would in other types of projects, such as Windows Forms.

-Some of the items added to Visual Studio Tools for Office projects include:
+Visual Studio Tools for Office projects include the following items:

-For Excel, each worksheet and chart appears as a separate item in Solution Explorer.
+For Excel, each worksheet and chart, which appear as separate items in Solution Explorer.

-Some files are hidden.
+Hidden implementation files.
 To view these files, click the Show All Files button.
-For more information, see.
+For more information, see Hidden Project Files in Solution Explorer.

-Hidden worksheets appear in Solution Explorer, but not in the designer.
-For more information, see.
+Worksheets that have been hidden in Excel.
+These appear in Solution Explorer, but not in the designer.
+For more information, see Hidden Worksheets.

-You can add other regular project items such as Windows Forms, code files, and so on.
-For more information about the Solution Explorer, see.
+You can add other regular project items such as Windows Forms and code files.
+For more information about Solution Explorer, see Using Solution Explorer.

-Just as with Windows Forms, you can use the new Data Sources window in your Visual Studio Tools for Office projects to drag and drop a data source onto your document and automatically include a control that is bound to the data source.
-For more information, see.
+Just as with Windows Forms, you can use the Data Sources window in your Visual Studio Tools for Office projects to drag a data source onto your document and automatically include a control that is bound to the data source.
+For more information, see Displaying Data on Forms in Windows Applications.